Indian troops kill 2 rebel commanders, 3 others in Kashmir

 Police say the group is a front for Lashkar-e-Taiba, which India blames for a series of attacks, including a deadly assault in Mumbai in 2008 that killed at least 166 people.

 Abbas was a senior rebel commander who had been arrested twice by government forces but rejoined militants fighting against Indian rule in the region.
+A police statement said he helped revive militancy in Srinagar and recruited at least seven men to his group.

 Police said the two were involved in the killings of several pro-India political activists, police officials and civilians and also carried out attacks on government forces.